 Submit brief suggestions (<200 words of text, no graphics, with contact info or weblink) via email to email@example.com.

 The University's annual party to appreciate and motivate work across campus by and on behalf of the LGBTIQ&A communities.
 Food, drinks and fun celebrate success, solidarity and still more yet to come!
 Mark your calendars, volunteer to help put on the party and/or nominate change agents for an award.
-For 2014, It's Our Time! was our theme.
+For 2015, we celebrate our 10th anniversary, focused on Oh, The Places We'll Go!

 Beyond on-campus programs, we also work with various groups and events in the larger Denver and Colorado areas!
 We're a founding sponsor of the annual Colorado Queer Youth Summit and CampOUT experience.
 We have a booth each summer at the huge Denver Pridefest.

 DU students, staff and faculty have also been active with the CO Trans on Campus (CTOC) research/ advocacy collective (see 2012 report), conducting research and engaging in advocacy around the transgender and gender variant experience in higher education across Colorado.
-We've assisted with the 2009 and upcoming 2015 Creating Change conferences here in Denver (providing volunteers and Youth Space sponsorship), twice hosted the Denver Gay Professionals on campus, and helped coordinate the 2009 and 2010 state National Latino AIDS Awareness Day events.
+We've assisted with the 2009 and 2015 Creating Change conferences here in Denver (providing volunteers and Youth Space sponsorship), twice hosted the Denver Gay Professionals on campus, and helped coordinate the past state National Latino AIDS Awareness Day events.

 For information on community (off-campus) support services, volunteer opportunities, social/business connections and more, see our Community Resources page.

 Graduation Tassels (each commencement season)

 Our office provides a FREE rainbow tassel for any DU LGBTIQ & Ally graduate each commencement season.
-(Now approved for wearing at Commencement!!)
+(Approved for wearing at Commencement!!)

 To request one for yourself, or to give to a soon-to-be-DU graduate you know, please complete our brief, online form.
 (The requested information is for our reference only, and is not published or posted.)
 We will arrange for pick-up/ mailing of the tassel and a congratulatory note.

 HomeComing Out reception (fall)